git-of-aj/AZ-700/LB non HTTPS traffic.md

 Based on layer where they work

 - `Layer 4` :
+✓ Based on IP + Port

+✓ more suited for backend connections like b/w front-end and DB

+- `Layer 7 ` :
+✓ Based on packet

+✓ Layer 7 load balancer terminates the network traffic and reads the message within.
+It can make a load‑balancing decision based on the content of the message (the URL or cookie, for example)

+✓ instance, because a Layer 7 load balancer can determine what type of data (video, text, and so on) a client is requesting, you don’t have to duplicate the same data on all of the load-balanced servers

-- `Layer 7 ` : 7 load balancers that only accept HTTP(S) traffic.
+ 7 load balancers that only accept HTTP(S) traffic.
 They are intended for web applications or other HTTP(S) endpoints.
 They include features such as SSL offload, web application firewall, path-based load balancing, and session affinity.

 Based on regions